schell/tymigrawr/DEVLOG.md

 ## Sep 23 2023

-### It Works!

-Forward and reverse migrations are working like a charm and are relatively snappy when writing to disk via sqlite3 even without any optimisation.

 ### Multiple Backends

 I'm dropping support for autoincrementing keys, at least for now.
 I like the